 Edo Castle 1604

-While shooting the breeze on their regular morning round of golf, Kintaro quizzed Dougal on his seafaring knowledge, especially his past voyage to the Spice Islands with Dutch hero Captain Houtman who had stolen precious navigation information from the Portuguese.
+While shooting the breeze on their regular morning golf around Edo Castle, Kintaro quizzed Dougal on his seafaring knowledge, especially his past voyage to the Spice Islands with Dutch hero Captain Houtman who had stolen precious navigation information from the Portuguese.

 “If you were to sail home which way would you go?” asked Kintaro.